-Camden in Bloom aims to encourage residents, businesses and community groups to take pride in their neighbourhood and create a cleaner, greener and healthier Camden.
+Camden in Bloom aims to encourage residents, businesses and community groups to take pride in their neighbourhood and create a more pleasant place to live and work.

 Everyone can contribute to a greener and cleaner Camden.
 Think of your garden, balcony, baskets or pots as one piece of your local urban garden made up of your neighbours’ gardens, your local parks, green spaces and street trees.